Tips To Keep Your Indoor Cat Happy

 The indoor lifestyle has many benefits for cats.
 It can keep them away from cars, predators, fighting, parasites, and disease.
 It also keeps their sneaky little paws away from your neighborhood wildlife.

 However, despite all these benefits, an indoor lifestyle can lead to boredom or frustration if enrichment is not provided.
-And boredom can lead to issues such as house soiling or spraying, overgrooming, reduced appetite, disinterest in interaction, and aggression.
+Unfortunately boredom can lead to issues such as house soiling or spraying, overgrooming, reduced appetite, disinterest in interaction, and aggression.

 Thankfully there are many ways to enrich your cat's indoor life.

 Food bowl?
 How boring!
 Your cat's wild ancestors had to use their wits to hunt and catch food.
 It is hardly surprising that feeding your cat from the same bowl in the same place often leads to boredom.

-An interactive feeder such as the Kong Wobbler or Catit Senses Food Maze will keep your cat motivated and engaged at feeding time.
+An interactive feeder such as a snuffle mat, KONG wobbler or catit senses food tree will keep your cat motivated and engaged at feeding time.
 These are perfect for food motivated cats, particularly those who could stand to lose a few kilos!

 Mix up the textures

 Another form of food enrichment is to provide a variety of textures.
 Try alternating wet and dry food, swapping it up to keep your kitty guessing.
-You might also like to treat your cat to the occasional crunchy treat, cat grass to satisfy their chewing urges or lickimat for a smooth, longer-lasting treat.
+You might also like to treat your cat to the occasional crunchy treat, cat grass to satisfy their chewing urges, or lick mat loaded with a creamy treat for a smooth, longer-lasting food experience.